tdownie0/music-theor-ease/topics/Website/ch1.md

 it will direct you to the same page as before, but removing the `/` automatically, as it is inferred.

 > **Note:** Here, `localhost:3000` is setup by Next.js for us, and `3000` refers to the port that it is
 > currently listening on.
-In a URL, the port for addresses always follow after the `:`.
+In a URL, the port for addresses always follows after the `:`.
 For some extra
 > information if you are curious, `localhost` typically refers to the loopback address of your local
 > machine, meaning it points back to it.
 In IPv4 this address is usually `127.0.0.1`, and in IPv6 it is
 > `::1`.
 Modern browsers tend to prefer IPv6, so you could also access your local site like so if it is